Chapter 1:

 What made me so sure of this, you ask?
 Because I had already lived nineteen times.
 I had gone by many names before, but you could address me by my first given name, Melanie.

 My time on Earth was brief.
 I never saw my mother at birth, and I had to put up with a drunk father for sixteen years before being diagnosed with cancer.
-Then, one day, father suddenly disappeared and never came back.
+Then, one day, he suddenly disappeared and never came back.
 And so I lay on the bed, starving, and praying for a savior that never came.

 I had been to many worlds before, and I had been hopeful.
 I prayed for things to be different, yet I was let down every time.

 The cold was biting and unforgiving.
 My fingers, now purple and numb, could barely move.
 My body finally failed, collapsing into the snow as I stared at the endlessly expanding grey sky.
-Even now, a foolish part of me wondered if perhaps my next life, the 20th life, would finally be different.
+Even now, a foolish part of me wondered if perhaps my next life, the twentieth life, would finally be different.

 “Life is so dull.
 Pain is so familiar, and death is so relieving,” I muttered.